← Back to Ask & Appear

 Named in 6 of 42 patient-style AI prompts; cited as a top option only twice.

-Lost recommendations71%
+Lost recommendationsCritical

-Prompts with buyer intent where another local practice was recommended first.
+Buyer-intent prompts where another local practice was recommended first.

-Priority fixes9
+Priority fixesWarning

 Grouped into schema, source evidence, GBP, service content, and review signals.